 As these things so often are, this was presented as a temporary move but it appears to be open-ended.

-Montenegro municipalities also charge a surtax on your income at 15% of what you paid in taxes to the federal government.
+Montenegro municipalities also charge a surtax on your income at 13%, with the exception of Podgorica and Cetinje, where the rate is 15% of what you paid in taxes to the federal government.

 Another exception to the flat rate is that non-residents pay 5% tax on interest income.
 (Similar to other moves by the Montenegrin government, this is probably to encourage loan capital to flow into the country.)